Trisha Yearwood: Early life

 Yearwood was born in Monticello, Georgia, the daughter of schoolteacher Gwendolyn Yearwood and local banker Jack Howard Yearwood.
 Trisha Yearwood's ancestors came to North America from England during the colonial era.
 From an early age, she was passionate about music and participated in various music events held by her school and community.
 This included talent shows, church events, and musicals.
-After graduating high school, Yearwood studied for two years at Young Harris College, receiving an associate degree in business.
+After graduating from high school at Piedmont Academy in Monticello, class of 1982, Yearwood studied for two years at Young Harris College, receiving an associate degree in business.
 She then attended the University of Georgia for one semester before dropping out.
 Yearwood then moved to Nashville, Tennessee, in 1985, enrolling in Belmont College and pursued a music business degree.

 Yearwood gained an internship with MTM Records and was eventually hired as a full-time employee.
-With the help of the record label's resources, she recorded a series of demo tapes and also sang background vocals for new artists.
+With the help of the record label's resources, she recorded a series of demonstration tapes and also sang background vocals for new artists.
 One of the artists she recorded with was Garth Brooks.
 Developing a friendship, Brooks promised to help Yearwood sign a recording contract if his career succeeded.
 Brooks brought her to his producer, Allen Reynolds, who then brought her to the attention of producer Garth Fundis.
-Fundis and Yearwood began collaborating and eventually crafted a demo recording tape.
+Fundis and Yearwood began collaborating and eventually crafted a demo tape.
 In 1990, she sang background vocals on Brooks' second album, No Fences, and performed live at a label showcase.
 MCA Records producer Tony Brown heard her performance and was impressed.
 Brown helped her sign a recording contract with the label.
 After signing with the label, she served as the opening act on Brooks' 1991 nationwide tour.